thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 This tells us that we have two new (untracked) files that have not been added to the tracking process.
-In the <span class='terminalapp'>git</span> jargon, adding a file to the tracking process is called _staging_, but the command is <span class='terminalapp'>git add</span>.
+In the git jargon, adding a file to the tracking process is called _staging_, but the command is <span class='terminalapp'>git add</span>.
 To _stage_ the two existing documents run the commands:

 <span class='terminal'>$ git add Chapters.md<br>
 $ git add README.md</span>